Kristina01111000/Drws_site/README.md

 2/22

 For next week:
-After peepso confirmation key is done fix the colors of the quiz matrix questions
 Make chats for the quizzes that don’t have them

 When people join the patreon: their email gets added to constant contact and we will manually make them an account on GH